Jaden Servania: International

 Servania represented Puerto Rico U20's in the 2018 CONCACAF U-20 Championship, where he scored seven goals in just five appearances.
 He made his senior debut with the Puerto Rico national football team on January 19, 2021, in a friendly match against Dominican Republic.

 Personal

-Jaden is the brother of fellow professional soccer player Brandon Servania who currently plays for Toronto FC.
+Jaden is the brother of fellow professional soccer player Brandon Servania who currently plays for DC United.